RickDB/PlexMALSync/README.md

 ```

 Depending on library size and server can take a few minutes to finish, logging is verbose at the moment but will show the progress per show and when finished.

+### Updating

+Besides the usual git clone / pull it it's recommended to update the requirements afterwards as well, you can do using this python command in the project folder:

+`pipenv updating`

 ## Requirements